 The program is designed to link PhD students with staff members on campus who hold advanced degrees in order learn more about the variety of careers in academia.
 Through first-hand learning, participants will:

 - Discover what different roles on campus entail

 - Learn how individuals in specific campus roles are using their advanced degrees

 - Identify potential career paths that one might enjoy

-Job shadow experiences will vary in length and structure, from 1-half day, to 1-full day, to a multi-day experience (for example, two 3-hour time blocks), which will be determined by the job shadow host.
+Job shadow experiences vary in length and structure, from 1-half day, to 1-full day, to a multi-day experience (for example, two 3-hour time blocks), which will be determined by the job shadow host.
 All experiences must:

 - Equal a minimum combined total of 4 hours in length (not necessarily consecutive)